 There are some items that are not repairable but they are replaced.
 Such examples are light bulbs, switches, torn belts.
 In such cases, the term Mean Time To Failure (MTTF) is used.

 There is also the debate of planned downtime.
 Robust TPM programs have planned downtime for maintenance and predictive tools may create planned replacements or repairs in effort to reduce unplanned downtime and variability in uptime performance.

 The Mean Time To Repair is the average time to repair something after a failure.
-As above, it is important to clarify what exactly constitutes a failure and downtime vs uptime.
+As above, it's important to clarify exactly what constitutes a failure and downtime vs uptime.